-The Town of Washington figures prominently in this comprehensive, state-of-the-art 2004 study that is the result of a partnership between the Nature Conservancy NH Chapter, the Society for the Protection of New Hampshire Forests, The Monadnock Conservancy and the Southwest Region Planning Commission.
+The Town of Washington figures prominently in this comprehensive, state-of-the-art 2004 study that is the result of a partnership between the NH chapter of The Nature Conservancy, the Society for the Protection of New Hampshire Forests, The Monadnock Conservancy, and the Southwest Region Planning Commission.
 The plan first identified conservation targets (significant resources), then proceeded to identify stresses to these targets as well as sources of stress, and finally developed strategies for conservation activities.
-The study identified the following set of threats to the persistence and health of the conservation targets: habitat destruction, habitat fragmentation, altered forest structure, altered hydrologic regime, toxins and other contaminants, altered species composition, nutrient loading, sedimentation and thermal alteration.
-Primary causes or sources of these threats include incompatible residential development; development and upgrade of roads and utilities; poor logging practices; presence and operation of dams; invasive species and forest pests; inadequate storm water management; atmospheric deposition (mercury, etc.) and incompatible recreation (ATV's etc.).
+The study identified the following set of threats to the persistence and health of the conservation targets: habitat destruction, habitat fragmentation, altered forest structure, altered hydrologic regime, toxins and other contaminants, altered species composition, nutrient loading, sedimentation and thermal alteration among others.
+Primary causes or sources of these threats include incompatible residential development, development and upgrade of roads and utilities, poor logging practices, presence and operation of dams, invasive species and forest pests, inadequate storm water management, atmospheric deposition (mercury, etc.) and incompatible recreation (ATV's etc.).

 Thirteen areas in the watershed were identified as being of particular importance for plants, animals and ecosystems.
-One of these areas, the Ashuelot Headwaters area, is located in part in Washington.
+One of these areas, the Ashuelot Headwaters area, is located partially part in Washington.
 This stretch is the only one that is designated "natural" by the NH Rivers Management and Protection Program.
 The plan identified the following conservation targets, or significant resources, in this area: Major Tributary (Ashuelot Mainstem), Un-fragmented Forest Ecosystems (dominant forest types of spruce-fir and northern hardwoods), Important Wetland Communities and Complexes (numerous), and Significant Wildlife Habitat (extensive riparian zone and interior forest).

 The plan found valuable connectivity opportunities between the Andorra Forest easement to the south, and Pillsbury State Park to the north.
 The area, which is a total of 5,940 acres in the Towns of Washington, Lempster, and Marlow, contains only 100 acres of legally restricted open space lands, and 831 acres of Town forests.
-Action to protect as much of this area as feasible is included in the recommendations.